confluentinc/ksql/docs-md/tutorials/basics-docker.md

 -------------------------------------

 Struct support enables the modeling and access of nested data in {{ site.ak }}
-topics, from both JSON and Avro.
+topics, from JSON, Avro, and Protobuf.

 ### 1. Generate data